Coronavirus and business continuity

 What measures have you specifically taken to protect employees and customers?

-We have already taken measures to minimise potential exposure to COV-19 by: restricting non-essential, business travel; enhancing cleaning protocols at our facilities; providing clear hygiene advice to our staff; ensuring that employees who have visited high risk areas or display symptoms of the virus self-isolate and facilitating flexible, home working as appropriate.
+We have already taken measures to minimise potential exposure to COV-19 by: facilitating flexible, home working as appropriate; complying with travel restrictions; enhancing cleaning protocols at our logistics facilities; providing clear hygiene advice to our staff; and ensuring that employees who display symptoms of the virus self-isolate.

 How will Exertis manage if one of its facilities is impacted?